TarasJan/wordify/README.md

 The plugin adds two new methods to your Excel environment

-`WORDIFY(number)` - taking in the numeric value and converting it to the same value expressed in words `WORDIFYWITHLANGUAGEANGUNIT(number, lang, unit)` - allowing for conversion of the number to words in specific language with specific unit.
+`WORDIFY(number)` - taking in the numeric value and converting it to the same value expressed in words `WORDIFYWITHLANGUAGEANDUNIT(number, lang, unit)` - allowing for conversion of the number to words in specific language with specific unit.

 ## Supported languages
 1. English [en]